BTAYLR/VIRTUAL-MACHINE-CREATE-A-WINDOWS-VM/README.md

 <h2> Prerequisites </h2>

 - <b>Tenant (Organization)</b>
-- <b>Subscription: Pay-As-You-Go or Free, in my case, subscription is free.</b>
+- <b>Subscription: Pay-As-You-Go or Free, in my case, the subscription is free.</b>

 <h2>Visual Walk-Through on Creating a Windows Virtual Machine</h2>